gazebosim/gz-transport/tutorials/06_security.md

 ## Overview

-Ignition Transport's default mode of communication is unsecure, which means no authentication or encryption is used.
+Gazebo Transport's default mode of communication is unsecure, which means no authentication or encryption is used.
 Unsecure communication is the default because it is simple to implement and use, supports introspection, and reduces third-party development effort.

 There are many cases when security is required by an application.
 For example, authentication may be needed to verify participants in a network.
-Ignition Transport relies on security features available in ZeroMQ.
+Gazebo Transport relies on security features available in ZeroMQ.
 The available security features include authentication, and encryption.

-The remainder of the this tutorial describes how to setup and use security with Ignition Transport.
+The remainder of the this tutorial describes how to setup and use security with Gazebo Transport.

 ## Authentication

 Authentication relies on a username and password to limit access to communication topics.
-Currently, authentication in Ignition Transport operates at the process level.
+Currently, authentication in Gazebo Transport operates at the process level.
 This means all topics within a process will either use, or not use, authentication.